steve1066d/devore.tubs/service.md

 tub is running in so it will keep that setting if power is lost.
 If you rather it instead always return to the saved defaults, set this flag.

-2 = Disable service menu.
+2 = Disable service menu:
 This could be useful if you have the settings you want and you don't want anyone to muck with them.
 If this is disabled, holding the four buttons simply causes the controller to restart.
 However, if you set this flag, it means that you won't be able to change any of these PP settings without opening up the HydroMate.
 Temporarily adding a jumper across JP3 on the board on startup will reset the configuration to the default and reenable this menu.

-4 = Disable wait for service menu.
+4 = Disable wait for service menu:
 If this is enabled, then pressing the 4 buttons will immediately bring up the service menu instead of requiring a 4 second hold.

-8 = Disable Decimal
+8 = Disable Decimal:
 If this is enabled, then the board will not try to send out a decimal point.
-Decimal points are only used for Celsius, and the PP1 menu, and version number.
+Decimal points are only used for Celsius, the PP1 menu, and version number.
 The early 2001 top units (with a + and - instead of an up and down arrows) cannot display decimal points).

-16 = Stock Settings
+16 = Stock Settings:
 If this is enabled, the board will more closely follow the stock C-2013 firmware

-32 = Disable proactive heat
+32 = Disable proactive heat:
 If the firmware notices the temperature is going down with the heat on, it will turn the heat mode on even if it hasn't hit the setpoint yet.

-64 = Enable tenth degree
+64 = Enable tenth degree:
 Normally the board reports full degrees (or half degree Centigrade).
 To instead show the temperature to the tenth of a degree enable this.
 Note, if the temperature is 100 or over, it can't show the tenths, and instead will end the